 A General Practitioner (GP) consultation is a foundational aspect of healthcare.
 It serves as a primary point of contact for patients seeking medical advice.
 It also provides diagnosis and treatment for a wide range of health issues.
 GP consultations aim to address immediate health concerns, manage chronic conditions, and provide preventive care and health education.
+This guide will delve into the GP consultation process, its availability, and costs.
+It will also cover how to find GP services, and the benefits and potential drawbacks.

 What is the General Practitioner (GP) Consultation?